NanoRes/Owner-Governed-Asset-Ledger/docs/ogal-protocol/ogal-shared-deployment-guide.md

 Individual assets mint under **object manifests** (PDAs derived from the config, the string `"object_manifest"`, and a numeric object identifier) and **object mints** (derived from the config, `"object_mint"`, and the same object identifier).
 These manifests cache the creator, metadata URI, manifest hash, and flags recording whether the asset is initialized, active, and minted.【F:solana/owner-governed-asset-ledger/programs/owner_governed_asset_ledger/src/lib.rs†L37-L60】【F:solana/owner-governed-asset-ledger/programs/owner_governed_asset_ledger/src/lib.rs†L1116-L1179】

+### Transfers and Custody
+Ownership transfers happen via standard SPL Token transfers outside OGAL.
+OGAL does not escrow or mediate custody; it simply observes ownership at the moment a holder requests a manifest update.
+The `update_object_manifest` instruction enforces this by checking that the supplied token account belongs to the signer, matches the expected mint, and holds a positive balance before allowing metadata changes.【F:solana/owner-governed-asset-ledger/programs/owner_governed_asset_ledger/src/lib.rs†L749-L804】

 ### Instruction Catalogue
 OGAL exposes the following instructions: